jupyter-server/enterprise_gateway/docs/source/config-options.md

 ## Configuration options

-Jupyter Elyra adheres to the
+Jupyter Enterprise Gateway adheres to the
 [Jupyter common configuration approach](https://jupyter.readthedocs.io/en/latest/projects/config.html) .
-You can configure an instance of elyra using:
+You can configure an instance of Enterprise Gateway using:

 1. A configuration file
 2. Command line parameters
 3. Environment variables

-Note that because Elyra is built on Kernel Gateway, all of the `KernelGatewayApp` options can be specified as `ElyraApp` options.
+Note that because Enterprise Gateway is built on Kernel Gateway, all of the `KernelGatewayApp` options can be specified as `EnterpriseGatewayApp` options.
 In addition, the `KG_` prefix of environment variables has also been perserved.

 To generate a template configuration file, run the following:

 ```
-jupyter elyra --generate-config
+jupyter enterprisegateway --generate-config
 ```

 To see the same configuration options at the command line, run the following:

 ```
-jupyter elyra --help-all
+jupyter enterprisegateway --help-all
 ```

 A snapshot of this help appears below for ease of reference on the web.

 ```
-Jupyter Elyra
+Jupyter Enterprise Gateway

 Provisions Jupyter kernels and proxies HTTP/Websocket traffic to them.